Error in function redimToSize: The image could not be resized because the size given is larger than the original image.

 PS – Keep your login details secure!
 You’re responsible for what’s posted from your profile whether you wrote it or not.

-We've received a large number of applications / expressions of interest to be one of Cricket Derbyshire’s three official charity partners for 2014.
+Cricket Derbyshire received a large number of applications from Charities who wished to be one of cricket Derbyshire's official charity partners for the 2014 season.

 A letter has been sent out to each of the unsuccessful charities thanking them for their application and inviting them to apply again for 2015.

-As a result we need to adopt an official charity and fundraising policy to ensure that a consistent message is communicated by all.
-The policy will be based on a three tier grading system of Gold, Silver and Bronze and is detailed as follows:
+As a result, the Club has adopted an official charity and fundraising policy to ensure that local, and national, charities are aided by Cricket Derbyshire as well as possible, and that a consistent message is communicated to all.
+The policy is based on a three tier grading system of Gold, Silver and Bronze and is detailed as follows:

 This applies to the official Cricket Derbyshire charity partners only.
 A plan for the year will be agreed with the senior team of the charity.